Fixed-fee leasehold conveyancing in Stony Stratford:

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I am a negotiator for a reputable estate agency in Stony Stratford where we see a number of leasehold sales put at risk due to short leases.
-I have been given contradictory information from local Stony Stratford conveyancing firms.
-Can you clarify whether the seller of a flat can commence the lease extension formalities for the buyer?
+I am a negotiator for a long established estate agent office in Stony Stratford where we see a number of flat sales jeopardised due to short leases.
+I have been given contradictory information from local Stony Stratford conveyancing solicitors.
+Please can you shed some light as to whether the vendor of a flat can start the lease extension formalities for the buyer?

-Provided that the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to commence the lease extension process and assign the benefit of the notice to the purchaser.
-This means that the buyer can avoid having to sit tight for 2 years to extend their lease.
+Provided that the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
+The benefit of this is that the proposed purchaser can avoid having to sit tight for 2 years for a lease extension.
 Both sets of lawyers will agree to form of assignment.
-The assignment has to be done before, or at the same time as completion of the disposal of the property.
+The assignment has to be done before, or simultaneously with completion of the sale.

 An alternative approach is to agree the lease extension with the freeholder either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the purchaser.

-• Leasehold Conveyancing in Stony Stratford - A selection of Questions you should consider Prior to Purchasing
+Leasehold Conveyancing in Stony Stratford - A selection of Queries Prior to buying

-For many Stony Stratford leaseholds the cost for major works are not incorporated into the maintenance charges, although some managing agents in Stony Stratford obliged leasehold owners to contribute towards a sinking fund and this is used to offset against larger repairs or maintenance.
-The answer will be useful as a) areas could result in problems in the building as the common areas may begin to deteriorate if repairs are not paid for b) if the leasehold owners have an issue with the running of the building you will need to know about it Is there a share of the freehold?
+The prefered form of lease structure is a share of the freehold.
+In this situation the lessees have control and even though a managing agent is usually employed if it is larger than a house conversion, the managing agent acts for the leaseholders themselves.
+In the main the cost for major works are not built into the service charges, although there some managing agents in Stony Stratford require leasehold owners to contribute towards a reserve fund created for the specific intention of building a fund for major repairs or maintenance.
+This question is useful as a) areas may result in problems in the block as the communal areas may start to deteriorate if repairs are not paid for b) if the leasehold owners have an issue with the managing agents you will need to know about it

 Other Topics